syncfusion-content/javascript-docs/js/api/ejTimePicker.md

-Specifies the animation behaviour in timepicker.
+Specifies the animation behavior in timepicker.